-- 6.2.1 This development will bring more footfall onto Princes Dock, helping local businesses and enabling this primary business area to continue to prosper with a range of uses. - 6.2.2 Improved public realm surrounding the site will help connect this vacant piece of land to the existing infrastructure of Princes Dock and the wider highways outside the boundary.
-Once the solution is in place, congestion within Princes Dock should be reduced as there will be an additional opening allowing cars to leave the neighbourhood from the Multi-Storey car park, offices and the future residential developments.
+- 6.2.1 This development will bring more footfall onto Princes Dock, helping local businesses and enabling this primary business area to continue to prosper with a range of uses. - 6.2.2 Improved public realm surrounding the site will help connect this vacant piece of land to the existing infrastructure of Princes Dock and the wider connections outside the boundary.